Advancing business analysis and consulting capability in a tech-powered world

 If you’re looking for an innovative approach to learning with excellent student support and career-focused outcomes, this programme could be right for you.

-Ulster University is highly regarded for its research impact and the quality of its online teaching, ranked among the top 40 universities in the UK (The Guardian University Guide 2023).
+Ulster University is highly regarded for its research impact and the quality of its online teaching, ranked as a Top 30 UK university (Guardian University Guide 2024) and among the top 10% of UK universities for research impact (REF 2021).

 Support for online students